Questions? Call or text anytime πŸ“ž 818-446-9627

 Bonding is a Process, Not an Event

 Think of it like any other relationship.
-You don't instantly fall in love with a new friend or partner; you get to know them over time.
-Your relationship with your baby is the same.
+You don't instantly fall in love with a new friend or partner; you get to know them over time. therapy for postpartum depression relationship with your baby is the same.
 The bond is built through the daily, repetitive acts of caregiving: the feeding, the changing, the rocking, the soothing.

 The Impact of a Traumatic Birth